Same data, opposing narratives

 Right 30%

-🔎 Why it matters: Left-leaning media gave greater prominence to the Lebanon crisis on their front pages, while right-leaning media mixed it with national headlines.
+🔎 Why it matters: Left-wing media gave greater prominence to the Lebanon crisis on their front pages, while right-wing media mixed it with national headlines.

 Limited coverage overall